Malevery History, Family Crest & Coats of Arms

-England in the great wave of migration from Normandy following the Norman Conquest in 1066.
+Malevery is one of the names carried to England in the great wave of migration from Normandy following the Norman Conquest in 1066.
 It is based on the name Mauleverer, which at the time of the Norman Conquest, was the name of a noble Norman family.
+They held Maulevrier, near Rouen as their home.

 Early Origins of the Malevery family